Tattoo removal: Motives

 Surveys of tattoo removal patients conducted in 1996 and 2006 provided more insight.
 Of those polled, the patients who regretted their tattoos typically obtained their tattoos in their late teens or early twenties and were evenly distributed by gender.
 Among those seeking removals, more than half reported that they "suffered embarrassment."
 A new job, problems with clothes, and a significant life event were also commonly cited as motivations.
 Tattoos that were once a symbol of inclusion in a group, such as a gang, can make it difficult to gain employment.
 Tattoos that indicate a significant relationship, such as a spouse, girlfriend, or boyfriend, can become problematic if the relationship ends.
 Celebrities that have had these kinds of tattoos removed include Angelina Jolie, Eva Longoria, Marc Anthony, and Denise Richards.

 Removal by replacement

 Some people decide to cover an unwanted tattoo with a new tattoo.
 A skillful cover-up may completely hide the old tattoo, or it may partially hide the old tattoo, depending on the size, style, colors and techniques used on the old tattoo and the skill of the tattoo artist.
 Covering up a previous tattoo requires darker tones in the new tattoo to effectively hide the unwanted piece.

-Many tattoos are too dark to cover up.
-In those cases, patients may receive laser tattoo removal to lighten the existing ink to make themselves better candidates for a cover up tattoo.
+For tattoos that are especially difficult to cover up, a person may choose to get laser tattoo removal to lighten the ink to make the area easier to cover with a new tattoo.